tullshaun/PowerShell/README.md

 This book will allow you to unleash the power of PowerShell and allow you to automate many of your day to day administration tasks.

-With the recent development of PowerShell becomming open source and enabled for cross-platform (Windows, macOS, and Linux) support, Powershell is now a technology that administrators must learn to become more efficent and productive.
+With the recent development of PowerShell becoming open source and enabled for cross-platform (Windows, macOS, and Linux) support, Powershell is now a technology that administrators must learn to become more efficent and productive.